(eluxadoline) Tablets, for Oral Use

 - call their healthcare provider if they are unable to tolerate VIBERZI

-- discontinue VIBERZI and call their health care provider if they experience constipation lasting more than 4 days
+- discontinue VIBERZI and call their health care provider if they experience severe constipation

 - not take alosetron with VIBERZI or not take loperamide on a chronic basis with VIBERZI due to the potential for constipation.
 Loperamide may occasionally be used with VIBERZI for acute management of severe diarrhea, but must be discontinued if constipation develops.
 Also, instruct patients to avoid taking VIBERZI with other medications that may cause constipation (for example opioids, anticholinergics, etc.).